Lanrey/codematic-backend/README.md

   - `404 Not Found`: If no comments are found.
   - `500 Internal Server Error`: For unexpected errors.

+## NOTE!!!!!!!

+Due to the deployment server used free service (on render), you need to make sure the server isn't inactive, you can do that by pinging the backend server (https://codematic-backend.onrender.com/), till you get a response, this should take about a minute to respond

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your changes.